Fireye04/coffee/content/blog/the-wonderful-world-of-ttrpgs.md

 Further, the sheer moment-to-moment detail of the system is nothing short of a second game mode.
 One must keep track of player & enemy positions, initiative order, player & enemy action economy, hit points, and everything must be done within ~6 second actions within the fiction.
-I'll have more to say about the combat later on, but if you're using this for RP it's like hammering a nail with a jackhammer: it's overbuilt in all the wrong ways, and you'd be much better off investing the budget in a nail gun if all you wanted to do was nail nails.
+I'll have more to say about the combat later on, but if you're using this for RP it's like hammering a nail with a ski lift: it's overbuilt in all the wrong ways, and you'd be much better off investing the budget in a nail gun if all you wanted to do was nail nails.

 The balance of the combat system is built for numerous combat sessions between long rests.
-And from personal experience running low-combat 5e campaigns, I don't think my party ever went more than two bouts of combat between long rests, rendering the combat balance way off (casters rarely ran out of spell slots, making them far more powerful than martials).
+And from personal experience running low-combat 5e campaigns, I don't think my party ever went more than two bouts of combat between long rests, rendering the built-in combat balance way off (casters rarely ran out of spell slots, making them far more powerful than martials).

 If you want to add something or have a player come up with an item or a trait for their character, as a GM you either